hcsalis/vertx3-eventbus-rx-client/README.md

 ### Peer Dependencies

-Make sure you have RxJS 5 and official event bus client as dependencies in your project, or install them as follows:
+Make sure you have RxJS 5 and official event bus client (version 3.4.x) as dependencies in your project, or install them as follows:
 ```
-npm install vertx3-eventbus-client --save
+npm install vertx3-eventbus-client@3.4.2 --save
 ```
 ```
 npm install rxjs --save